 CT likened these surprise Easter Egg cupcakes to Bakewell tarts, but with chocolate rather than jam.
 For me they were a cake version of chocolate coated marzipan, but not so in your face.
 The marzipan flavours were there and gave a sticky enticing texture to the cakes, making them rather moreish.
 The chocolate caramelised slightly at the base creating a delicious crunchy layer.

-Great for children and adults alike, these surprise Easter Egg cupcakes would be ideal for Easter picnics or an Easter afternoon tea.
+Great for children and adults alike, these surprise Easter Egg cupcakes are ideal for Easter picnics or an Easter afternoon tea.
 Shhh, don’t mention the hidden eggs and wait for the squeals of delight.
 This is an Easter hunt where everyone’s a winner.

-If you didn’t mind spoiling the surprise, these would be fun cakes to make with the kids for Easter.
+If you didn’t mind spoiling the surprise, these almond and lemon Easter egg cupcakes would be fun bakes to make with the kids for Easter.
 As such, I am sending them off to Lou at Eat Your Veg and Vanesther at Bangers & Mash for Family Foodies where the theme this month is Let’s Get Baking.

 I haven’t sent anything off to Emily at A Mummy Too for ages, so here these go to #RecipeOfTheWeek.